braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/custom_triggering.md

   - in-app messages
 ---

-# Custom in-app message triggering
+# Custom in-app message triggering for iOS

 By default, in-app messages are triggered by event types logged by the SDK.
-If you would like to trigger in-app messages by server-sent events, you can also achieve this.
+You can also trigger in-app messages by server-sent events.

 To enable this feature, you would send a silent push to the device, which allows the device to log an SDK-based event.
 This SDK event would subsequently trigger the user-facing in-app message.